rankutah/blog/sites/rank-utah/content/spotlights/utah-seo-marketing.md

 Local SEO is different from broad SEO in that it focuses on three core areas: **Relevance, Prominence, and Proximity**.

-The chart below shows the factors that influence lead generation for local businesses in Utah.
+The chart below shows the factors that influence lead generation for local businesses.

 ![pie chart showing the factors of local SEO lead generation](/media/image.png)Source: Percentages are based on the average percentages given by ChatGPT (o4-mini-high) and Gemini (2.5 Flash) after performing Deep Research.
 Their results differed by an average of 6 percentage points for each of the factors.